 Do you offer DIEP flap breast reconstruction to smokers?

 Nicotine use in all forms is strongly discouraged.
 We approach surgery for smokers on a case-by-case basis.
 We will usually offer reconstruction to smokers with active cancers because of the urgent need for treatment and the superior aesthetic results achieved with immediate reconstruction.
 All smokers are encouraged to quit prior to surgery.
-Delayed reconstructions cases, however, are approached individually with a thorough discussion of the adverse effects of nicotine on wound healing, blood flow and other complications.
+Delayed reconstruction cases, however, are approached individually with a thorough discussion of the adverse effects of nicotine on wound healing, blood flow, and other complications.

 Are patients with blood clotting disorders (hypercoagulable conditions) candidates for DIEP flap breast reconstruction?

 DIEP flap surgery is a microsurgical procedure that involves suturing vessels 2-3mm in size.
-These vessels are small and clot formation in the vessels can lead to loss of the reconstruction.
+These vessels are small, and clot formation in the vessels can lead to loss of the reconstruction.
 That being said, the majority of patients with blood clotting disorders are candidates for DIEP flap reconstruction.
 We work in conjunction with hematologists to customize a medical regimen to prevent clotting in the flap, as well as preventing DVT’s and pulmonary emboli.
 Our success rates in hypercoagulable patients are identical to the general population and are >99%.

 Are patients with genetic diagnoses (such as BRCA1 and BRCA2) candidates for DIEP flap breast reconstruction?

 Patients with genetic diagnoses are often ideal candidates for DIEP flap breast reconstruction and treated almost identically to patients with active disease.
-If they have an adequate abdominal donor site and no other absolute contraindication to DIEP flap surgery then they are candidates.
+If they have an adequate abdominal donor site and no other absolute contraindication to DIEP flap surgery, then they are candidates.

 Are there any specific patients who are not candidates for DIEP flap breast reconstruction?

 There are very few patients who are not candidates for DIEP flap breast reconstruction.
-We often see patients who were told they were not candidates somewhere else and after reviewing photos, talking with the patients and examining them, many of them are indeed candidates.
+We often see patients who were told they were not candidates somewhere else, and after reviewing photos, talking with the patients, and examining them, many of them are indeed candidates.
 The few patients who are not candidates are listed below.
-The good news is that even for these patients, options to use patients’ own tissue are readily available as well as options for implant reconstruction or a combination of tissue and implants.
+The good news is that, even for these patients, options to use patients’ own tissue are readily available, as well as options for implant reconstruction or a combination of tissue and implants.

-- Patients who have had a previous tummy-tuck (abdominoplasty) or previous TRAM flap for breast reconstruction are usually not candidates for DIEP flap surgery.
+- Patients who have had a previous tummy tuck (abdominoplasty) or previous TRAM flap for breast reconstruction are usually not candidates for DIEP flap surgery.

 - Extremely thin patients may not have enough tissue to perform an adequate reconstruction, especially if they are thin and have not had children.